rricharz/Tek4010/README.md

 in TYPE.
 The tests were made using MX-Linux and a FTDI USB to RS232 converter to connect to the serial port of the PDP-11.

+**Using tek4010 as a plotting device**

+Some simulators do not allow to attach a terminal for standard input and output, but are able to send data to a file.
+An example of such a simulator is my own simulator based on a home built 6502 system [R65 simulator](https://github.com/rricharz/R65.git).
+The original system was not made for attaching a terminal, but could send formatted and raw data to an attached printer or plotter.

+tek4010 can be attached to such a simulator as a pure plotter or printer, by monitoring the file created on the fly, and printing or plotting everything sent to that file while it is appended.
+The command to use in this case is

+	./tek4010 tail -f printout.txt

+where printout.txt is the output file created.
+The file needs to exist when tek4010 is started, and tek4010 displays whatever is already in that file, and keeps monitoring that file and displaying anything which is appended.
+Note that it is essential that the data is not filtered during the output process, because the tek4010 plotting code is 7 bits binary.
+Bit 8, the parity bit, is ignored.

 **Options of the command tek4010**

 Call the command tek4010 using the following syntax: